Souis-41/Souis-41.github.io/ASR.md

 - Overview:
   - what is ASR?
     - Automatic Speech Recognition, apparently.
-  - what is the current State Of The Art (SOTA) of ASR technique?
+  - what is the current State Of The Art (SOTA) on Japanese datasets?
     - on [CSJ](https://pj.ninjal.ac.jp/corpus_center/csj/document.html) dataset: a [Char Error Rate(CER, the fewer, the better)](en.wikipedia.org/wiki/Word_error_rate) of ~5% by [Mitsubishi Electronic Research Lab](https://www.merl.com/)
     - on a publicly available dataset [jsut](https://sites.google.com/site/shinnosuketakamichi/publication/jsut) basic5k; [Google ASR API](https://cloud.google.com/speech-to-text/) achieves a CER of ~8.0%
   - how well does Souis do in ASR related tasks?